Creating and embedding interactive videos and learning content using H5P

 - Click Save and display.

-Students can click on the H5P activity in the course and watch the video.
-However, if you would like to make the video more prominent on your course page, you can embed it.
+Students can click on the H5P activity in the course and watch the video or do the exercise.
+However, if you would like to make the H5P more prominent in your course, you can embed it.

 Detailed instructions on how to add interactive questions to an H5P interactive video